 - Ensures the curriculum is relevant, purposeful, engaging and exciting.

 The Early Years Foundation Stage and Key Stage 1 Class follow an adapted Early Years National Curriculum model.

-Continuing on from the Early Years curriculum, subject specific learners in Key Stage 2 and 3 Classes continue to follow the National Curriculum model in maths and English, personalised and adapted for individual learning through our own Schemes of Work.
-Non-subject specific learners throughout Key Stages follow personalised learning goals identified in their EHCP.
+Continuing on from the Early Years curriculum, subject specific learners in Key Stage 2 and 3 Classes continue to follow the National Curriculum model in maths and English, personalised for individual learning through our own Schemes of Work.
+Non-subject specific learners throughout Key Stages follow personalised learning goals, identified in their EHCP.

 Key Stage 1 to Key Stage 3 teaching of foundation subjects are built around our four values.
 Individuality, community, creativity and challenge.
 The value areas encompass all of the National Curriculum subjects and are taught as thematic lessons.
 Each Value has a termly Scheme of Work outlining learning intentions and implementation.
 The impact of each scheme of work is evaluated at the end of each term.